I want to live life, take care of my kids: Davido sets new focus

-After Dropping Standing Strong Ft the Samples, Davido Leaves Fans Gushing As He Sets New Focus
+After Dropping Stand Strong Ft the Samples, Davido Leaves Fans Gushing As He Sets New Focus

 - Davido is currently making waves over the release of his latest single, dubbed Stand Strong, featuring The Samples